adityayedetore/LCRNN/README.md

 ### Locally Connected Layers

 Our implementation of Locally Connected Layers lives in `LCRNN/word-language-model/`.
-For documentation of the locally connected layers, see [LCRNN/locallyconnectedlayer.ipynb](https://github.com/adityayedetore/LCRNN/blob/master/locallyconnectedlayer.ipynb).
+For documentation of the locally connected layers, see `LCRNN/locallyconnectedlayer.ipynb`.

 ### Detailed Syntactic Evaluation

-We provide the iPython Notebook [ModelEval.ipynb](https://github.com/adityayedetore/LCRNN/blob/master/ModelEval.ipynb) for ease of evaluation.
+We provide the iPython Notebook `ModelEval.ipynb` for ease of evaluation.

 ## HOW TO USE THIS CODE